 House price and mortgage rate predictions 2024

 Much has changed since we shared our mortgage predictions for 2023.
-Over 2023 inflation soared then fell, as did mortgage rates, the cost of living got tighter and the Help to Buy scheme came to a close.
-All these changes had an impact on the mortgage market, both within the year and what will happen to mortgages in 2024.
+Over 2023 inflation and mortgage rates soared, the cost of living got tighter and the Help to Buy scheme came to a close.
+All these changes had an impact on the mortgage market, both in 2023 and what is now happening to mortgages in 2024.

-Keep reading to find out what to anticipate in the world of mortgages and house prices this year.
+Keep reading to find out what to anticipate in the world of mortgages and house prices for the rest of 2024.

-However, it’s likely we won’t see sub-4 % mortgage deals as standard until the end of 2024 or even longer.
+However, although there are some sub-4% deals currently available, it’s likely we won’t see these as standard until the end of 2024 or even longer.
 So if you’ve been holding off buying your first home or remortgaging until rates reach this level, you might be waiting a while!
 Instead, consider getting on the ladder or switching deals earlier.

 For prospective buyers, right now could be a good time to buy because there is less demand due to the higher rates.
 While this means your monthly repayments might be more expensive, or you might have to buy a less expensive property to accommodate the higher rates, it’s less likely you’ll be priced out by other buyers.
 Some buyers are even managing to bag a bargain, negotiating between 5-10% off purchase prices.